 I recently participated as a co-inventor on EnterpriseTECH.
 The student team who worked on our project helped us develop a market, business, and investment case for our innovative ‘Smart Cerebral Shunt’, a novel medical device to improve care for patients with abnormal build-up of fluid in the brain’s cavities.

-Normal pressure hydrocephalus (NPH), an abnormal build-up of fluid in the brain’s cavities, affects tens of millions of people over 65, causing symptoms similar to dementia.
+Normal pressure hydrocephalus (NPH), an abnormal build-up of fluid in the brain’s cavities, affects 10s of millions of people over 65, causing symptoms similar to dementia.
 The condition can be corrected by implanting a Cerebral Shunt, a device that releases fluid through a drainage tube fitted with a relief valve and thus reduces pressure.
 Common complications include infection, mis-adjustment of the valve, and deposition of material that blocks the drain.
-Patients are advised to monitor their symptoms and have regular physician follow-ups, but this is inefficient at best and especially difficult when Covid prevents clinic visits.
+Patients are advised to monitor their symptoms and have regular physician follow-ups, but this is inefficient at best and especially difficult when COVID prevents clinic visits.

 An ideal solution would allow remote monitoring and adjustment of the implanted device.
 Recent technology advances at Imperial College and at Stanford University have yielded wireless pressure sensors and fluid-metering components which, taken together, offer the potential to build an innovative ‘Smart Shunt’.
 Therapy could be continuously monitored and optimised for NPH patients by remote caregivers aided by adaptive intelligent algorithms.